-Mark S. Burgess, 57, is the Chief Executive Officer of Signode Industrial Group (SIG), a manufacturer of packaging consumables, tools and equipment.
+Mark S. Burgess, 58, is the Chief Executive Officer of Signode Industrial Group (SIG), a manufacturer of industrial packaging consumables, tools and equipment.
 Mr. Burgess joined SIG in March 2014 upon The Carlyle Group’s acquisition of SIG from Illinois Tool Works, Inc. Previously, Mr. Burgess served as the Chief Executive Officer of Graham Packaging Company, Inc. from January 2009 to April 2012 and served on its Board of Directors from February 2010 to April 2012.
 Prior to that, Mr. Burgess served as Graham Packaging’s Chief Financial Officer from December 2006 until May 2009, and Chief Operating Officer from April 2008 to December 2008.
 Mr. Burgess served as President and Chief Executive Officer, as well as Chief Financial Officer, of Anchor Glass Container Corporation from May 2005 until September 2006.
 He previously served as Executive Vice President and Chief Financial Officer of Clean Harbors Environmental Services, Inc. from April 2003 to April 2005.
 Between 1990 and 2003, Mr. Burgess held senior financial and operational management roles at JL French Automotive Castings and Trailmobile Corporation, and prior to that, he served as a Vice President at Chase Manhattan Bank.
-He holds a B.A. in Economics from Dickinson College and an MBA from the Fuqua School of Business at Duke University.

-Mr. Burgess currently serves as Chairman of the Clondalkin Group, a global manufacturer of flexible and specialty plastic packaging solutions, where he served as a director from December 2012 (becoming chairman in June 2013) until December 2016, and is a former director of the Polymer Group, where he served from March 2011 to June 2013.
+Mr. Burgess was previously the Chairman of the Clondalkin Group, a global manufacturer of flexible and specialty plastic packaging solutions, where he served as a director from December 2012 (becoming chairman in June 2013) until December 2016, and is a former director of the Polymer Group, where he served from March 2011 to June 2013.

 Jeffrey J. Clarke

-Jeff Clarke is the Chief Executive Officer.
-Prior to joining Kodak, Clarke was a Managing Partner of Augusta Columbia Capital (ACC), a private investment firm he co-founded in 2012.
-From 2012 to 2014, Clarke was the Chairman of Travelport, Inc., a private, travel technology firm, where he served as CEO from 2006 to 2011, after leading its sale from Cendant Corporation to the Blackstone Group for $4.3 billion in 2006.
-Clarke was the Chief Operating Officer of CA, Inc., an enterprise software company, from 2004 to 2006.
-At CA, he was responsible for sales, services, distribution, corporate finance, mergers & acquisitions, information technology, corporate strategy and planning.
+Jeffrey J. Clarke, 55, is our Chief Executive Officer.
+Prior to joining us in March 2014, Mr. Clarke was a Managing Partner of Augusta Columbia Capital, a private investment firm he co-founded in 2012.
+From 2012 to 2014, Mr. Clarke was the Chairman of Travelport, Inc., a private travel technology firm, where he served as Chief Executive Officer from 2006 to 2011, after leading its sale from Cendant Corporation to The Blackstone Group L.P. for $4.3 billion in 2006.
+Mr. Clarke was the Chief Operating Officer of CA, Inc. (now called CA Technologies), an enterprise software company, from 2004 to 2006.
+At CA, he was responsible for sales, services, distribution, corporate finance, mergers and acquisitions, information technology, corporate strategy and planning.

-From 2002 to 2003, Clarke was Executive Vice President of Global Operations at HP.
+From 2002 to 2003, Mr. Clarke was Executive Vice President of Global Operations at Hewlett-Packard (HP).
 In this role, he was responsible for HP's worldwide supply chain, manufacturing, procurement and internet operations.
 He also co-led HP's merger integration with Compaq Computer.
-Prior to HP, Clarke was the Chief Financial Officer of Compaq Computer, which he joined in 1998 following the merger of Compaq with Digital Equipment Corporation (DEC).
-Clarke was with DEC from 1985 to 1998, serving in management roles in international operations, finance and manufacturing.
+Prior to HP, Mr. Clarke was the Chief Financial Officer of Compaq Computer, which he joined in 1998 following the merger of Compaq with Digital Equipment Corporation (DEC).
+Mr. Clarke was with DEC from 1985 to 1998, serving in management roles in international operations, finance and manufacturing.

-In 2016, Clarke joined the board of directors of Autodesk, a leader in 3D design, engineering and entertainment software company, from March 2016 through June 2017.
-Mr. Clarke served on the board of directors of Red Hat, Inc., an enterprise software company, from 2008 through 2016.
-He served as Chairman of Orbitz Worldwide, a global online travel agency, after leading the company’s IPO in July 2007, until April 2014, and was also a director of the Compuware Corporation, an enterprise software company, from November 2013 until December 2014.
+Mr. Clarke served on the board of directors of Autodesk, Inc., a 3D design, engineering and entertainment software company, from March 2016 through June 2017.
+Mr. Clarke served on the board of directors of Red Hat, Inc., an enterprise software company, from November 2008 through July 2016.
+He served as Chairman of Orbitz Worldwide, Inc., a global online travel agency, after leading the company’s IPO in July 2007, until April 2014, and was also a director of the Compuware Corporation, an enterprise software company, from November 2013 until December 2014.
 Mr. Clarke served on the board of directors of UTStarcom, which designs and manufactures communications equipment, from 2005 to 2010.
 Mr. Clarke serves as a Trustee of Northeastern University.

 James V. Continenza, Chairman